luciendgolden/evaluation-pipeline-2025/README.md

 On both pages, make sure you're logged in to your HuggingFace account, and request approval.
 Then, in your terminal, log in to your account using `huggingface-cli login`, and enter your HuggingFace login token.

-For DevBench data, run `devbench/download_data.sh` from the root directory of this repository.

 For EWoK data, run `python -m evaluation_pipeline.ewok.dl_and_filter` from the root directory of this repository.

 For the fast EWoK data, we provide a password-protected ZIP file called `ewok_fast.zip`.